-If you get caught running a stop sign or red light in Connecticut, you’ll typically be looking at a fine and points on your driving record.
+If you get caught running a stop sign or red light in Connecticut, you'll typically be looking at a fine and points on your driving record.
+(Depending on the circumstances, you may have options other than admitting guilt and paying the fine.)
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or a stop sign, motorists must come to a complete stop prior to the nearest of reaching a marked limit line, entering the crosswalk at the near side of the intersection, or entering the intersection itself.